Stanley Reservoir

 Stanley Reservoir (formed behind Mettur Dam) located in Salem District of Tamil Nadu is one of largest fishing reservoirs in South India.
 It was completed in 1934 and was named after Lieutenant Colonel Sir George Frederick Stanley GCSI GCIE CMG, who served as the Governor of Madras from 1929 to 1934.
 Its main source of water is the River Kaveri (Cauvery).
-Three minor tributaries – Palar, Chennar and Thoppar – enter the Kaveri on its course above Stanley Reservoir.
+Three minor tributaries – Palar, Chennar and Thoppar – join the Kaveri above Stanley Reservoir.
 The water is retained by the Mettur Dam, Tamil Nadu.